emaphp/backbone.prism/README.md

 ###Transformations

 <br>
 Until now we've seen that the value imported from the higher-order component consist in a single object containing a *view* property with the corresponding JSON representation.
 In order to tell the component which property must be exported we'll define a `transform` method.
 This method receives a view instance and returns an object containing the values that are then sent to the component.
-The next example introduces the `TaskCounter` component, a component that will render the amount of tasks in the list.
+The next example introduces the `TaskCounter` component, a component that will show the amount of tasks in the list.

 <br>
 ```javascript